 Through a three-year multidisciplinary curriculum, residents learn these skills and enjoy many opportunities to apply them in clinical practice and educational settings.
 The ability to find, appraise and apply evidence in clinical practice is one of the central themes in our philosophy of medical education.

 The Internal Medicine Residency offers unique opportunities for learning systems-based practice, quality improvement and patient safety.
 Residents participate in a longitudinal curriculum through which they design and implement their own quality improvement projects.
 Our goal is to give every resident the opportunity to innovate and improve patient care at Mayo.

 Faculty development in clinical teaching

 One of the visions of the Internal Medicine Residency is to set a national standard of excellence for faculty development in clinical teaching in line with the mission to provide the best clinical training for our residents in the Mayo Model of Care.
 Over our three-year teaching curriculum, residents are mentored in developing skills in clinical teaching during the Enhancing Learning in Medicine (ELM) rotation.

 The goals of this faculty development curriculum are to:

 - Provide education frameworks to analyze clinical teaching in the context of adult learning theory

 - Provide a forum for collegial exchange

-During the rotation, senior residents have the opportunity to apply newly acquired teaching skills while supervising continuity clinic interns.
+During the rotation, residents have the opportunity to apply newly acquired teaching skills while supervising continuity clinic interns.
 With the completion of this curriculum, senior residents receive a Certificate in Clinical Teaching.